-Overview and Fiscal Year 2020 Company Highlights
+Overview and Fiscal Year 2021 Company Highlights

-Our current executive compensation program, which was developed and approved by the Compensation Committee, generally consists of base salary, equity-based incentives and other benefits.
-We combine these elements in order to formulate compensation packages that provide competitive pay and align the interests of our named executive officers with long-term stockholder interests by rewarding the achievement of financial, operational and strategic objectives.
-In 2020, Tesla's full-year accomplishments under our executive leadership included the following:
+Our current executive compensation program, which was developed and approved by the Compensation Committee, generally consists of base salary and equity-based incentives, as well as other benefits generally available to employees.
+We combine these elements in order to formulate compensation packages with the goal of providing, on a total basis, competitive pay and align the interests of our named executive officers with long-term stockholder interests by tying the value of their compensation to our long-term stock price and/or the achievement of financial, operational and strategic objectives.
+In 2021, Tesla's full-year accomplishments under our executive leadership included the following:

-- Total revenues of \$31.54 billion, representing an increase of \$6.96 billion compared to the prior year; - Net income attributable to common stockholders of \$721 million and an operating margin of 6.3%, representing favorable changes of \$1.58 billion and 6.6%, respectively, compared to the prior year; - Year-end cash and cash equivalents balance of \$19.38 billion, representing an increase of \$13.12 billion from the end of the prior year; - Annual vehicle delivery and production records of 499,647 and 509,737 total vehicles; - 3.02 gigawatt hours of energy storage and 205 megawatts of solar energy systems deployed; and

-• Ongoing progress in the global growth of our manufacturing capabilities, including the commencement of production of Model Y, expansion of Gigafactory Shanghai and groundbreaking at Gigafactory Berlin and Gigafactory Texas.
+- Total revenues of \$53.82 billion, representing an increase of \$22.28 billion, or 70.64% compared to the prior year; - Net income attributable to common stockholders of \$5.52 billion and an operating margin of 12.1%, representing favorable changes of \$4.80 billion and 5.8%, respectively, compared to the prior year; - Annual vehicle delivery and production records of 936,222 and 930,422 total vehicles, representing an increase of 87.38% and 82.53%, respectively, compared to the prior year; - 3.99 gigawatt hours of energy storage and 345 megawatts of solar energy systems deployed; and - Ongoing progress in the global growth of our manufacturing capabilities, including the commencement of builds of the Model Y in Gigafactory Texas and equipment testing through the vehicle production process in Gigafactory Berlin.